Open and Affirming (ONA) Team

 ONA Team Recycling Project

-The ONA Team was busy this summer brainstorming ways to share with the greater community that we are now an Open and Affirming congregation.
+The ONA Team brainstormed ways to share with the greater community that we are now an Open and Affirming congregation.
 As a committee, we strive to purposefully embrace and promote that our church is a welcoming place of worship for all.
 We have started small by first adding our Open and Affirming Welcoming statement to the church website.
-In June, a small garden flag was displayed, and later a Pride flag hung in the Parish Hall.
-Soon a black and white sign will be placed out front stating we are Open and Affirming.
+In June, a small garden flag was displayed, and a banner now is displayed in Fellowship Hall.

 We asked, how can we share this with the community in a way that is reflective of our ONA Welcoming statement- “All are worthy of God’s grace.
 No matter who you are or where you are on life’s journey, you are welcome here.”
 How about a park bench in the front of the church?
 A bench: